-screens are used in addition to the systems specified in cols 4, 7 and 10 in cases indicated in 2.2.
+6Water screens are used in addition to the systems specified in cols 4, 7 and 10 in cases indicated in 2.2.1.2.

-A system using foam with expansion ratio of about 1000:1 shall be used, provided that foam concentrate is applicable for fire extinction of the cargoes carried
+7A system using foam with expansion ratio of about 1000:1 shall be used, provided that foam concentrate is applicable for fire extinction of the cargoes carried.

-A carbon dioxide smothering system may be installed only in the cargo spaces, which may be closed tightly from a location outside the said spaces.
-Refer also to 3.1.2.13 in passenger ships engaged in short voyages;
+8A carbon dioxide smothering system may be installed only in the cargo spaces, which may be closed tightly from a location outside the said spaces.
+Refer also to 3.1.2.13.

-A foam fire extinguishing system shall not be used for the protection of cargo spaces of container ships.
+9A foam fire extinguishing system shall not be used for the protection of cargo spaces of container ships.

-10On agreement with the Register spaces for general cargoes except dangerous goods may not be fitted with fixed fire extinguishing systems in the following cases:
+10On agreement with the Register spaces for general cargoes except dangerous goods may not be fitted with fixed fire extinguishing systems in the following cases: in passenger ships engaged in short voyages:

-in passenger ships of less than 1000 gross tonnage, provided the ship is fitted with portable fire- fighting equipment for cargo spaces, as well as with steel hatch covers and effective closing in cargo ships of less than 2000 gross tonnage constructed or intended only for the carriage of ore, coal, grain, green timber, non-combustible cargoes and cargoes of minor fire risk (refer to Table 1 of IMO circular MSC.1/Circ.1395), provided the ship is fitted with steel hatch covers and effective closing appliances of all ventilating and other openings leading to cargo space appliances of all ventilating and other openings leading to cargo spaces;
+in passenger ships of less than 1000 gross tonnage, provided the ship is fitted with portable fire- fighting equipment for cargo spaces, as well as with steel hatch covers and effective closing appliances of all ventilating and other openings leading to cargo spaces;

+in cargo ships of less than 2000 gross tonnage constructed or intended only for the carriage of ore, coal, grain, green timber, non-combustible cargoes and cargoes of minor fire risk (refer to Table 1 of IMO circular MSC.1/Circ.1395/Rev.2), provided the ship is fitted with steel hatch covers and effective closing appliances of all ventilating and other openings leading to cargo spaces;

-in cargo spaces are carried only such cargoes, for which fixed gas fire extinguishing system is not efficient (refer to Table 2 of IMO circular MSC.1/Circ.1395), provided the requirement of 7.2.5.2
+in cargo spaces are carried only such cargoes, for which fixed gas fire extinguishing system is not efficient (refer to Table 2 of IMO circular MSC.1/Circ.1395/Rev.2), provided the requirement of 7.2.5.2 is fulfilled.